tapaswi-v-s/data-science/large-language-models/aws-faqs-chatbot/README.md

 This project builds a chatbot that answers questions based on the FAQs from the AWS EC2 FAQ page.
 The chatbot uses a combination of web scraping, text embedding generation, and a Streamlit app to provide answers to user queries.

+You can try out the live version of the chatbot [here](https://aws-faq.streamlit.app/).
 ## Instructions

 ### Step 1: Scrape the FAQ Data